 \subsubsection{The effect of the selection mechanism for pseudo-label accuracy}

-We employ a pre-trained reward model to annotate unlabeled preference data generated during the process.
-This paper proposes a novel screening mechanism to select data samples with both high confidence and low uncertainty, thereby enhancing the accuracy of pseudo-labels.
-The pseudo-label is generated by a preference model, which is constructed based on the reward model as formulated in Eq. \eqref{eq_2}.
-Table \ref{tab_uncertainty} compares the pseudo-label accuracy under four different conditions: 1) using the proposed screening mechanism (combining both confidence and uncertainty thresholds), 2) employing only the confidence threshold (No-U), 3) applying only the uncertainty threshold (No-C), and 4) without any screening mechanism (No-C-U).
-The accuracy of the pseudo-label generated by the reward model is evaluated on all preference datasets.
+This paper introduces a novel screening mechanism designed to select unlabeled preference data samples characterized by both high confidence and low uncertainty, thereby improving pseudo-label accuracy.
+The pseudo-labels are generated by a preference model derived from a pre-trained reward model, as defined in Eq. \eqref{eq_2}.
+The performance of this approach is evaluated in terms of pseudo-label accuracy across all preference datasets.
+As shown in Table \ref{tab_uncertainty}, the proposed screening mechanism—which simultaneously applies confidence and uncertainty thresholds—is compared against three baseline conditions: employing only the confidence threshold (No-U), employing only the uncertainty threshold (No-C), and using no screening mechanism (No-C-U).}

-Table \ref{tab_uncertainty} shows that the proposed screening mechanism significantly improves pseudo-label accuracy, \textit{i.e.}, reduces error $\eta$ defined in Assumption \ref{ass_2}.
-The pseudo-label accuracy is improved by $4.5\%$, $2.8\%$, and $6.9\%$ for pen-expert, door-expert, and hammer-expert, respectively.
-Moreover, we also analyze the effect of the number of preference data on the preference model.
-Fig. \ref{fig2} illustrates the relationship between the prediction accuracy of the preference model without data augmentation and the number of preference data $N_l$.
-Here, we use the last $200$ of $2000$ preference data that are not seen in the training stage as the evaluation dataset.
-It indicates that as the number of preference data $N_l$ increases, the prediction accuracy of the preference model shows an upward trend.
-This also validates Theorem \ref{the_1} that increasing the number of samples $N_l$ can reduce the generalization error.
+\ttx{Table \ref{tab_uncertainty} demonstrates that the proposed screening mechanism substantially enhances the pseudo-label accuracy, \textit{i.e.}, it reduces the error $\eta$ defined in Assumption \ref{ass_2}.
+For the Pen, Door, and Hammer experts, the pseudo-label accuracy is improved by 4.5\%, 2.8\%, and 6.9\%, respectively.
+Furthermore, we analyze the influence of the amount of preference data on the preference model.
+Fig. \ref{fig2} illustrates the relationship between the prediction accuracy of the preference model—without data augmentation—and the quantity of preference data $N_l$.
+Here, we use the final 200 preference samples (out of a total of 2000) that were not observed during training as the evaluation dataset.
+The results indicate that as the amount of preference data $N_l$ increases, the prediction accuracy of the preference model exhibits an upward trend.
+This observation also corroborates Theorem \ref{the_1}, which states that increasing the number of samples $N_l$ reduces the generalization error.}